Social Work Healthy Democracy Campaign

 Why Social Work?

-The Social Work Healthy Democracy Campaign is an opportunity to empower students to take on leadership roles and apply the Code of Ethics and Council on Social Work Education competencies both inside and outside the classroom.
+The Social Work Healthy Democracy Campaign is an opportunity to empower students to take on leadership roles and apply the Code of Ethics and Council on Social Work Education competencies inside and outside the classroom.

 How it Works

 When does the Healthy Democracy Campaign take place?

 The Healthy Democracy Campaign begins March 1 and runs through March 31st in honor of Social Work Month

 What would I do as a captain?

 As a team captain, you mobilize and support your cohort of social work students to to “score points” by using Vot-ER’s tools with their clients, friends, and community members.
 Each team member will receive a free voter registration badge from Vot-ER, along with training and support from our team of organizers and social workers.